 Whilst this is totally understandable that people would be angry about bad things in the past.
 Carrying them with us in the present can get in the way of us living the lives we would like to or it may lead us to getting into trouble.
 If you carrying angry feelings from the past, talking therapies can be helpful.

 Anger and depression can turn into a vicious cycle that’s hard to break.
-Outbursts of anger can lead to feeling guilty, which can lead to depression.
-When depression becomes a long-term condition, dealing with emotions can become perpetually difficult, which increases the likelihood of anger outbursts.
+Outbursts of anger can lead to feeling guilty, which can lead to our moods worsening.
+When depression becomes a long-term condition, dealing with emotions can become more difficult, which increases the likelihood of anger outbursts.

 Seeking professional help can be essential to break the pattern.
 Coming to terms with all our feelings including guilt, anger, fear, hurt, and shame is the key to heal old wounds and find the love we all so desperately crave.